flatmaposlo/2018.flatmap.no/_talks/kozlowski.md

   from languages like Haskell, there are projects out there which aim to fill that gap – one of them is Cats, a library that provides typeclasses, instances and additional constructs to Free (pun intended) us from the burden of writing the same code over and over again.
-I’m going to show you the benefits of using these constructs in real world applications. </p>
+I’m going to show you the benefits of using these constructs in real world applications. </p>"

-  <p>In this talk I’ll demonstrate how Java programs often lack the composability property.
-I’ll then proceed to
-  show what this looks like when translated to Clojure.
-Finally, I’ll provide some techniques to avoid this all together and write code that is truly composable.</p>"
 speakers:
 -
   name: